lemiskutswa/JavaScript-Overview/README.md

 - We can put any value inside of an array, including another array - because an array is simply a value.
 - If we use typeof to check for an array, it will yield an object (because an array is a special type of object)
 - To check for an array, type Array.isArray(myArray)
+-

+array.splice() takes 2 values, the index of the value you want to remove and the number of values you want to remove from that index.